 We broke the 33.1% GDP growth, a record by nearly two times consumer spending, which is two-thirds of the U.S. economic activity.

-That increased a lot in the uh month of September as well.
+That increased a lot in the month of September as well.

-The Biden campaign is now broken out into a cold sweat.
+The Biden campaign has now broken out into a cold sweat.

-Politico points out that Democrats are sounding the alarm about weak voter turnout rates in Florida's biggest county, Miami Dade, or a strong Republican showing is endangering Joe Biden's chances in the nation's biggest swing state.
+Politico points out that Democrats are sounding the alarm about weak voter turnout rates in Florida's biggest county, Miami-Dade, where a strong Republican showing is endangering Joe Biden's chances in the nation's biggest swing state.

-By the way, there was the Siena New York Times poll showed in Philly.
+By the way, there was the Siena New York Times poll showed in Philly, you know, that's Philadelphia.

 24% of the vote going to Donald Trump.

-Democrats, uh, they go on in this article, are turning out at lower rates than Republicans and at lower rates that at this point in 2016, when Clinton won by 29 points in Miami Date.
+Democrats, they go on in this article, are turning out at lower rates than Republicans and at lower rates than at this point in 2016, when Clinton won by 29 points in Miami-Dade.

-One particular point of concern is uh among that Biden's campaign's decisions to discourage field staff from knocking on doors, etc., etc.
+One particular point of concern is among the Biden's campaigns, decisions to discourage field staff from knocking on doors, et cetera, et cetera.

-Anyway, that's that's now apparently coming back to bite them.
+Anyway, that's now apparently coming back to bite them.

-Mr. Shutdown, Mr. Hyde in the Basement, uh, Mr. Doom and Gloom, Mr. Dark Winter, you know, the ever weak, frail, and forgetful Joe Biden.
+Mr. Shutdown, Mr. Hyde in the Basement, Mr. Doom and Gloom, Mr. Dark Winter, the ever weak, frail, and forgetful Joe Biden.

 Anyway, so they're sounding the alarm there, and Trump has broadened his coalition.

-They're all coming out in favor of Donald Trump because Donald Trump actually told him in that last debate all that he has done for the African American community, and all that I see that Biden did was partner with a former clansman who filibustered the Civil Rights Act, was against the voting rights act to stop school busing uh and integration of schools because he didn't want his kids going to schools that were racial jungles.
+And all that I see that Biden did was partner with a former Klansman who filibustered the Civil Rights Act, was against the Voting Rights Act to stop school busing and integration of schools because he didn't want his kids going to schools that were racial jungles.

 That's now gotten out there.